 Unbroken bottles and jars are recyclable through NYC's curbside recycling program.
 Empty and rinse containers and remove, then recycle, metal caps and lids.
 Recycle natural corks with Cork Reharvest using bins located at Whole Foods markets in NYC.

 As of April 23, 2013, New Yorkers can recycle all rigid plastics, including yogurt cups, plastic toys, salad containers, shampoo bottles, plastic furniture and plastic appliances.
 Learn more.

 Gable-top and aseptic containers (think O.J., milk, soy milk and boxes of soup stock) are included in the City's recycling program.
 Rinse and place with your glass, metal and plastic recyclables.

 Materials such as old clothing and linens represent almost 6% of NYC's waste.
 Recycle your unwanted textiles at one of GrowNYC’s weekly textile collections at select Greenmarkets.
 Large apartment buildings can sign up for an in-building program through Wearable Collections or RefashioNYC.
 If your running shoes are worn completely, you can also recycle them through the Reuse-a-Shoe program, which makes them into athletic surfaces.

 4% of the residential waste in our concrete jungle actually comes from yards and green spaces.
 If you’re lucky enough to have a patch of grass, leave it on the lawn after mowing.
-Collect fall leaves for compost and be sure to contact the Parks Department for proper removal of any tree prunings and other organic woody debris if you live in Brooklyn, Manhattan, Queens or Staten Island.
+Collect fall leaves for compost and be sure to contact the Parks Department for proper removal of any tree prunings and other organic woody debris if you live in Brooklyn or Queens.

 For food that is still edible, check out this handy interactive map from the NYC Coalition Against Hunger to find a soup kitchen or food pantry near you.
 Large volumes of canned food can be donated through the Food Bank for NYC.
 Contact City Harvest for information on donating large amounts of fresh, perishable and prepared food.